qiuxintao101/cobra/docs/detail.rst

     File "metasheet_setup.py", line 19, in <dictcomp>
   ..

-  .. note:: This particular message normally related to an mismatch between the sample names in ``config.yaml`` and ``metasheet.csv``.
+  .. note:: This particular message appears when a mismatch between the sample names in the ``config`` and ``metasheet`` files exists.

-  Simply check if the names are matched would solve this error.
+  Simply check if the names are matched to solve this error.

 3. rule ``heatmapSS_plot`` duplicate 'row.names' are not allowed